 A report of the World Health Organization from this year pointed out that the isolation generated by remote work can lead to stress and depression, which represents a challenge for companies that seek to promote healthy work environments.

 To answer different questions around this topic, MBI Talent Group has organized its first cycle of conferences.

 In this first session of MBI Insights, we have invited the following speakers:

 - Oscar Recio, Vice President of Human Resources at Nestlé Colombia

 - Agustín Calderón, Country Manager at P&G México

 - Jorge Serrano, CEO of GREY Colombia.

-During the conference, we debated and discussed hybrid work and its consequences.
-Below, you can see the most relevant points of the meeting in details:
+During the conference, we debated and discussed hybrid work after the pandemic and its consequences.
+Below, you can see the most relevant points of the meeting in detail: